Talking about Willingness

 How to Talk about Willingness?

 To talk about your willingness and unwillingness you can use the modal verb would.
 When we are unwilling to do something we use the negative form of these modal verbs.
-In this case, all we have to do is to add the term not to the modal verb would.
+In this case, all we have to do is to add not to the modal verb would.

 She was willing to take care of the children.